nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 4. sprINT undoes the command executed.
 5. User requests to redo the command that has been undone in step 4.
 6. sprINT redoes the command executed in step 2.

    Use case ends.

+---

+**Use case: UC13 - Exit sprINT**

+**MSS**

+1. User requests to exit the program.
+2. sprINT closes the program window.

+   Use case ends.